singh-man/books/crackingTheCoding/05_bitManipulation.md

 **Update Bit**

-To set the ith bit to a valuev, we first clear the bit at position i by using a mask that looks like 11101111.
+To set the ith bit to a value v, we first clear the bit at position i by using a mask that looks like 11101111.
 Then, we shift the intended  value, v, left by i bits.
-This will create a number with bit i equal tov and all other bits equal to 0.
-Finally, we OR these two numbers, updating the ith bit ifv is 1 and leaving it as 0 otherwise.
+This will create a number with bit i equal to v and all other bits equal to 0.
+Finally, we OR these two numbers, updating the ith bit if v is 1 and leaving it as 0 otherwise.

 ```java
 1	int  updateBit(int num, int i, boolean  bitIs1) {